KaiSforza/mock-local-storage/README.md

 Inspired by StackOverflow answers and wrapped into npm package.

+## Deprecation notice

+I'm archiving this repository because I have no time to support it myself.

+There is a Travic CI script in the repo, which used to work - build tags and releases when I reviewed and merged PRs, but I've just noticed that it stopped to work.

+Travis now urges me to choose a payment plan and provide a credit card info to continue builds even for open-source project, which I'm not ready to do.

+If anyone wants to maintain this project, you are welcome - you should be able to make a fork of archived project.

 ## Motivation

 Used to mock `localStorage` to run headless tests of cache implementation in terminal (ie. without browser).